luismarques/qemu/docs/opentitan/tools.md

 All the OpenTitan tools and associated files are stored in the `scripts/opentitan` directory.

-## Execution wrappers
+## Execution wrapper

 Launching a QEMU VM with the right option switches may rapidly become complex due to the number of options and the available features.
-Several helper tools are provided in the `scripts/opentitan` directory to help with these tasks.

 * [`pyot.py`](pyot.md) can be used to run unit tests and OpenTitan tests
-* `otboot.sh` is a wrapper script to build image files and execute a ROM/ROM_EXT/BL0 execution session.
-* `otrun.sh` is a wrapper script to build image files and execute an OpenTitan test.
-* `ottests.sh` is a wrapper script to execute many OpenTitan tests and report a list of successes and failures.

 ## Companion file management